mdxtoc/qtpi/docs/qtpi_description.md

   * `phi 0` is `I`; `phi 1` is `X`; `phi 2` is `Z`; `phi 3` is `Y`.

-There's a built-in function *dagger: gate &rarr; gate* which does conjugate transpose.
-(At some point I'll allow programs to be input in UTF-8 encoding and then I'll have proper &#x2020; and &#x2297;.)

 There are lots more gates -- e.g. 'square root of NOT' -- which aren't included.

-Because I don't yet know how to calculate gates, there are *groverG* and *groverU* functions to calculate the gates for Grover's algorithm.
-Advice and suggestions welcomed: one of the problems is that gates must be unitary.

 ## The *dispose* channel